plausible/website/_articles/plausible-privacy-focused-google-analytics-alternative.md

 ## Completely independent, self-funded and bootstrapped

 There are no investors behind Plausible Analytics and no big corporations with a different agenda or big plans.
-It's just the two of us.
 We are not interested in raising funds or taking investment.
 Not from individuals, not from institutions and not from venture capitalists.
 We ignore all such requests.
+We're solely funded by our subscribers.

 ## We minimize data collection